limbo-works/Limbo.Integrations.SendGrid/README.md

-## Request a list of recent access attempts
+## Requesting a list of recent access attempts

 ```cshtml
 @using Limbo.Integrations.SendGrid